Our Ancestors

 • Black MacRaes (eventually the Torlysich MacRaes) - all the descendants of Farquhar (History of Clan MacRae chapter XIV), which includes descendants of Donnachad Mor aka Donnachad Mac Alister, Donald Og (eighth in descent from Fionnla Dubh Mac Gillechriosd) and Reverend John of Knockbain.

-• Strathglass MacRaes - all the descendants of Finlay.
+• Strathglass MacRaes - all the descendants of Finlay Dubh.

-It has been passed down in family lore that Farquhar's paternal grandfather was John of Coille Righ.
-Farquhar's first cousin Alexander is also said to be the grandson of John of Coille Righ.
+It has been passed down in family lore that Farquhar's paternal grandfather was John of Coilrie.
+Farquhar's first cousin Alexander is also said to be the grandson of John of Coilrie.

 Click image to enlarge